Trey Augustine: College

 Augustine was originally committed to play college ice hockey for Michigan, however, after former head coach Mel Pearson was fired, he reopened his recruitment process.
 On September 7, 2022, he committed to play for Michigan State.
 He began his collegiate career during the 2023–24 season, where he was the youngest goaltender in NCAA Division I hockey.
 On November 3, 2023, Augustine recorded his first career shutout in a 6–0 victory against Ohio State.
 He finished the regular season with a 20–8–2 in, a 2.92 GAA, and .917 save percentage.
 He ranked third nationally in saves with 979.
 He was one of six goalies nationally to reach 20 wins and was the first player at Michigan State to reach the milestone since Jeff Lerg in 2007–08.
 On March 1, 2024, Augustine made 44 saves, as Michigan State defeated No. 4 Wisconsin 5–2 to win their first Big Ten Conference regular season championship in program history.
 He was named a semifinalist for the Mike Richter Award, becoming the second semifinalist in program history, following Jake Hildebrand in 2015.

 During the 2024–25 season, in his sophomore year, he posted a 19–7–4 record, with a 2.08 GAA, and .924 save percentage.
 During conference play he finished with a conference-best 12 wins, a 2.02 GAA, a .927 save percentage, while recording the second-most saves (553).
 Following the season he was named to the All-Big Ten First Team and the Big Ten Goaltender of the Year.

+Professional

+Augustine signed a three-year, entry level contract beginning in the 2026–27 season with the Detroit Red Wings on March 31, 2026, and reported to the Grand Rapids Griffins on an amateur try-out contract for the remainder of the 2025–26 AHL season.